Aelysya/ZTeraMax-plugin/README.md

   - Unzip the archive,  you should find a file called `ZTeraMax.psdkplug`.
   - Put this file in the `scripts` folder at the root of your project
   - Go back to your project's root folder, and run the `cmd.bat` executable, a terminal should open up
-  - Enter the command `./psdk --util=plugin load` to install the plugin
+  - Enter the command `psdk --util=plugin load` to install the plugin

 **Note on move animations**: The Z-Moves and Max-Moves have no animation yet, you can either do them by yourself if you want, or you can wait for someone else to volunteer to do them.
 Either way, it is useless to complain about them being missing.